lightstep/cloud-native-observability/02 - end-users-and-engineers.md

 caches, make system calls, and generally do work, they consume _resources_.
 Resources are nearly always _shared_ across multiple transactions, both over time (i.e., in serial) and/or concurrently (i.e., in parallel).
-As with transactions above, resources also can be modeled at many different
+As with transactions above, resources also can be modeled at many different levels of
-granularities: a mutex lock is a resource, CPU cycles are a resource, a microservice is a resource, a Kafka queue is a resource, and even an AWS quota can be thought of as a resource.
+detail: a mutex lock is a resource, CPU cycles are a resource, a microservice is a resource, a Kafka queue is a resource, and even an AWS quota can be thought of as a resource.

 Crucially, resources are _finite_: you can peg a CPU, you can run out of memory, and you can flood a Kafka queue.
 As anyone who's observed production